Generation & Spatial Topology Screening

 From morie_site

-• Bathymetry grids (bathy_*.txt)
+• Bathymetry and soil classification grids

 • Lease boundary definitions